Arnthorny/Quiz-App/README.md

-# arnthorny.github.io
+# QUIZ APP

-This repo contains personal projects from my JavaScript journey
+This repo contains the code for a basic quiz app

-# Projects
+#Description

-1. A quiz app resembling the who wants to be a millionaire game show.
+A quiz app resembling the who wants to be a millionaire game show.
-    It is currently hosted with github pages
-    This quiz app was created using Vanilla JavaScript This app is currently hosted [here](https://wwtbam-quizapp.netlify.app/)
+This quiz app was created using Vanilla [JavaScript](https://developer.mozilla.org/en-US/docs/Web/JavaScript) This app is currently hosted [here](https://wwtbam-quizapp.netlify.app/)